voidCounter/intellics/README.md

 ## 📚 Overview

-IntelliCS is an Intelligent Tutoring System (ITS) designed to enhance computer science education through personalized learning experiences, adaptive scaffolding, and real-time feedback.
+IntelliCS is an Intelligent Tutoring System (ITS) designed to enhance computer science education through personalized learning experiences: Question recommendation, Lesson recommendation, scaffolding, hints.
 The system implements proven ITS principles to provide an engaging and effective learning environment for students.

 ## 🎯 Motivation

 Computer Science education faces several challenges:
 - Students often struggle with complex concepts and problem-solving
 - Traditional learning methods may not cater to individual learning styles
-- Lack of immediate feedback and guidance
 - Difficulty in tracking learning progress and identifying knowledge gaps

 IntelliCS addresses these challenges by implementing key ITS principles: